 Both AS and A Level Media are assessed through a mix of coursework and written examinations; examinations and coursework are weighted equally at 50%.

-Students who have studied Media often follow the subject at degree level or study for related arts subject such as English Literature, Music, or Photography.
+Students who have studied Media often follow the subject at degree level or study for related arts subjects such as English Literature, Music, or Photography.

 The study of Media is useful in a wide range of careers such as television, journalism, arts administration, public service, teaching and charities.

 Success Rates on courses for 16-8 year-olds nearly 7% better than national average*